leekevinyg/edison/README.md

 For injected content scripts, logging is viewable by opening the regular developer tools on the webpage the content script was injected into.

-If you have any questions, feel free to shoot me an email at klee2010@gmail.com.

 Note, the extension currently utilizes a few external dependencies:

 - Speech recognition with [annyang](https://github.com/TalAter/annyang).